The Suddenly Team

 Noah Oo | President and Founder

 Noah was born in Orlando, FL, but moved to Myanmar (Burma) at a young age.
 He spent his formative years in Burma and moved back to the United States in 2021.
 From there, he finished high school in three years and developed an insatiable passion to understand the world, eventually turning to literature and philosophy for answers.
-Noah is the President of Incubate.Emory and now works at Emory University’s Center for Ethics.
-His research interests focus on the connections between psychoanalysis and literature.
+Noah is the President of Incubate.Emory and now works for Emory University’s Center for Ethics and the Center for Peacemaking and Conflict Transformation (PACT).
+His research focuses on the intersections between psychoanalysis, philosophy, and literature.

 Elena Corrigan | Contributing Faculty